Ralim/IronOS/Documentation/Settings.md

 ### Category: Soldering settings

-Setttings for soldering mode, such as tip temperature, boost temps, sleep temps.
+Settings for soldering mode, such as boost temps, the increment used when pressing buttons and if button locking is enabled.

 ### Category: Sleep mode

-Settings to do with power saving, such as sleep mode and shutdown modes.
+Settings to do with power saving, such as sleep mode,sleep temps, and shutdown modes.

 ### Category: User interface